Christopher Curry (businessman): Early life

 Curry went to school initially in St Neots in Cambridgeshire, then later went to the independent Kimbolton School, also in Cambridgeshire.
 He gained two A levels, in Maths and Physics.
 He thought about going to university at the University of Southampton, but was keener to be earning some money whilst learning.

 Early career

-He joined Pye in Cambridge in 1964.
+Curry joined Pye in Cambridge in 1964.
 He stayed for a few months, then left for the Royal Radar Establishment in Worcestershire.
 He worked on the radar for the proposed BAC TSR-2.
 The RRE had been the site of many technological advances such as the integrated circuit in 1952.
 He stayed for nine months.
 He moved to the W.R.
 Grace Laboratories, run by ITT, and stayed for six months.

 Sinclair Radionics

 In April 1966, Curry joined Sinclair Radionics, a company founded by Clive Sinclair in 1961.
 Curry was to play an important role in getting Sinclair interested in both calculators and computers in his thirteen years with the company.

 Curry was at first involved with Sinclair's hifi products, which included amplifiers and speakers, and he also worked on Sinclair's electric vehicle, a project that would turn into the C5 some years later.

 In 1972, Sinclair Radionics launched its first electronic calculator, the Executive, which was considerably smaller than its competitors since it used hearing-aid-sized batteries.
 Curry and Jim Westwood had discovered that it was possible to exploit persistence in the diode displays and memory and introduced a timer that removed the power from these components for most of the time.
 This discovery dramatically improved the lasting-power of the batteries.

 Until 1976 Sinclair Radionics had enjoyed 15 years of strong turnover and profit growth.
 However, the company sustained losses related to difficulties with chip supplies for the Black Watch.
 As a result, there were insufficient internal funds available for the final stages of the pocket TV project Sinclair had been working on for some 10 years.
 In August 1976 the National Enterprise Board (NEB) provided £650,000 in return for 43 per cent stake in Sinclair Radionics.
 Sinclair did not like sharing control of his company.
 Thus, he converted a company he had purchased in 1973, Ablesdeal Ltd, into Westminster Mail Order Ltd, which was itself renamed to Sinclair Instrument Ltd. In this way, he maintained control of his most important projects.